Trout season right around the corner for Pennsylvania anglers

 Bob Bernhardy of Shooter's Place in Bridgewater said he enjoys some of his most successful trout fishing using an ice angler's bait.

 He puts a pinmin — a generic name for a small ice jig — 14 to 18 inches below a jigging bobber.
-Sometimes he leaves the lure, which may or may not have legs on it, as is.
-At other times he tips it with a maggot or other live bait.
+Sometimes he leaves the lure — which may or may not have legs on it — as is.
+At other times, he tips it with a maggot or other live bait.

 In any case, he fishes it the same way.